• Skip to primary navigation

 ½ cup jam

-• Pock a few holes in top crust with a fork
+• Poke a few holes in top crust with a fork.

 • Once pop tarts are fully cool, you can add the glaze.
 Mix powdered sugar with 1 tablespoon of half and half.